php-tuf/php-tuf/README.md

 The PHP-TUF client is designed to provide TUF verification to PHP applications for target signatures.

 - Minimum required PHP version: 7.2
-- Requires ext-sodium
+- Requires ext-sodium and ext-json

 ## Running the tests
 1. Ensure you have all required dependencies by running `composer install`.
 2. Run `composer test` at the project's root.

 ## Code Style
-Run `composer code-sniff` to check for code style compliance.
+Run `composer phpcs` to check for code style compliance.
+The code adheres to PSR-2 code standards.

 ## Environment Setup for Python TUF CLI